artis101/ubiquiti-device-explorer/README.md

 What can be improved?

-- JSON modal is not really accessible
+- use of a proper UI system/shadcn
 - Service Worker to create an image cache, avoids HTTP requests while scrolling
-- a11y tests
+- automated a11y tests
 - zustand store for state management would be better, but this works fine

 ## Assignment